Google’s Still Re-writing Your SEO Titles, But There’s a Difference

 Now, if that wasn’t a typo and they really did have an h1 tag ‘pretty far down the page’, it’s no wonder the algorithm picked a less-than-ideal piece of copy for the SEO title — h1 tags are meant to enclose the first piece of visible text on the page!

-Google has already made tweaks to the algorithm to address community feedback, which has reportedly improved the situation for brands that had already been writing good title-tag copy.
+Google made tweaks to the algorithm to address community feedback pretty early on, which reportedly improved the situation for brands that had already been writing good title-tag copy.
 No doubt further updates will continue to refine the algorithm until there are few instances of destructive ‘re-writes’.

 Regardless, the best action you can take is to write the best possible title tags for your content.
 That will minimise the risk of Google writing its own SEO titles.